-Therefore, when a PSP is aware of the refund, then the refund is not computed in the calculation of the threshold.
+Therefore, when a PSP is aware of the refund, this refund is not computed in the calculation of the threshold.
 This rule applies both when the refund is in the same reporting period of the original payment and when the refund is in a subsequent reporting period of the original payment.

-The known refunds must be then reported as indicated in the guidelines see pages 61-64, boxes 7 and 1 and in the User guide point 3.3.4.
+The known refunds shall be reported as indicated in the Guidelines, section 4.5 and in the User guide point 3.3.4.

-3.2.7 When the payer' PSP is reporting, should the PSP determine the 25 transactions threshold based on number of payments made by one payer only?
+3.2.8 When the payer' PSP is reporting, should the PSP determine the 25 transactions threshold based on number of payments made by one payer only?